16 Things To Do in Tbilisi, Georgia (3-Day Guide) 16 Things To Do in Tbilisi, Georgia (3-Day Guide)

 From Gallery 27, take a 10-15 minute taxi ride to the cathedral and spend one to two hours around sunset wandering around the complex.

 In 2004, the Sameba Cathedral opened its doors with a lush green garden, fountains, and a swimming pool where you will see the children play in the summer.
-The cathedral is free to enter, but to visit the inside, men have to wear long pants, and a woman has to cover her shoulders and head and wear a skirt.
+The cathedral is free to enter.
+However, to visit the inside, men have to wear long pants, and a woman has to cover her shoulders and head and wear a skirt.ย

-Have you heard of Khachapuri?
-It is Georgia’s most famous traditional dish; a delicious bread shaped like a boat, topped with eggs, cheese and butter.
+For example, have you heard of Khachapuri?
+It’s Georgia’s most famous traditional dish: a delicious boat-shaped bread topped with eggs, cheese, and butter.ย

 Does that sound too traditional?
-Well, in recent years, many chefs transformed the local flavors of traditional dishes into something better.
-And since walnuts, eggplant, mushrooms, and cheese are commonly used ingredients finding good vegetarian meals in Georgia isnโt hard at all.
+Well, in recent years, many chefs have transformed the local flavors of traditional dishes into something even better.
+And since walnuts, eggplant, mushrooms, and cheese are commonly used ingredients, it’ll be really easy to find good vegetarian meals in Georgia!

 6. Fabrika

-Spend the evening at the coolest place in town; Fabrika is a large old Soviet sewing factory transformed into a multi-functional space.
-It includes the biggest hostel in the region, cafes & bars, artist studios, a co-working space, and a creative industrial open courtyard where everyone gathers for a drink.
+Spend the evening at the coolest place in town: Fabrika, a large old Soviet sewing factory that’s transformed into a multi-functional space.
+It includes the biggest hostel in the region, cafes, bars, artist studios, a co-working space, and a creative industrial open courtyard where everyone gathers for a drink.

 The Fabrika space is an absolute must-see and a great thing to do in Tbilisi, as it is a popular hotspot among locals and travelers.